kulberg/AI/README.md

 Various experiments with Artificial Intelligence.
 Comments and suggestions are appreciated.

+THIS REPOSITORY IS ANCIENT
+NOT representative of my current work
+I haven't decided what I want to do with this old stuff, so here it stays

 ____________________
 I have been asked why I didn't teach my earlier learning AI how to play the various games I gave them.
 That is not learning.
 That is memory.